 Make sure you have a good general practitioner, one who you can talk to and who understands you and the way you live your life.
 Having one person who is central to your health care will make it much easier for you.
 If you don't have a GP who you feel can really help you, talk to friends or read about how to find a GP.

-Try to work together with your team of healthcare providers, which might include specialists, counsellors or physiotherapists.
+Try to work together with your team of healthcare providers, which might include specialists, and difference types of therapists.
 And try to make sure they work together - you can help by encouraging them to share information about your health.

 Ask your doctor for a management plan.
 This lists what you both need to do to manage your illness.
 It is agreed on between you and your doctor.

 Live a healthy lifestyle.
-Many people with chronic conditions feel better with a good diet, being as active as they can be, being a healthy weight and minimising alcohol.
+Many people with chronic conditions feel better with a good diet, being as active as they can be, being a healthy weight, not smoking and minimising alcohol.

 Understand the medicines you take.
 If you are taking them for long periods, have your doctor review them each year to make sure they are still appropriate.